Car engine heating: Common engine overheating causes and actions

 5. Damaged expansion tank

 Almost all vehicles contain a coolant expansion tank these days.
 It regulates the entire cooling system’s pressure.
-But if the expansion tank is unable to release the pressure from the radiator, it can cause overheating in the engine.
+However, if the expansion tank is unable to release the pressure from the radiator, it can cause overheating in the engine.

 How to diagnose an overheating engine?